Pyramid schemes in Albania

-The 1997 rebellion was caused by the failure of multiple pyramid schemes.
-The collapse of these schemes caused many Albanians to lose much of their money and property, resulting in widespread protests across Albania, which eventually led to a situation of civil war.
+The 1997 rebellion in Albania was in large part triggered by the failure of multiple pyramid schemes.
+These schemes, which grew to an unprecedented scale relative to the country's economy, led to many Albanians losing their money and property, culminating in widespread protests across Albania that eventually escalated into a nation-wide rebellion.
+At their peak, it was estimated that one in six Albanians had invested in such schemes.

 Firms bankrupted

-The unrest of the year 1997 came as a consequence of the bankruptcy of some 25 firms.
-The face value of the schemes' liabilities totaled $1.2 billion.
+The unrest in 1997 arose from the bankruptcy of around 25 firms.
+The face value of the schemes' liabilities totaled $1.2 billion, nearly half of Albania's GDP at the time.
+The schemes drew in almost two thirds of the country's population with the promise of sure financial returns, revealing the profound financial illiteracy and the lax regulatory environment in post-communist Albania.

-Sudja was established in 1993 by Maksude Kadëna, also known as Sudja, who had worked in a shoe factory.
-Strangely, when Sudja was arrested, she was living in a dilapidated apartment complex.
-The collapse triggered several protests in Tirana, which was also its area of operation.
+One such scheme, Sudja, was set up by a Romany woman named Maksude Kademi.
+The firm collapsed on 15 January 1997, leading around 3,000 people to protest outside Kademi's apartment building.
+Kademi told the protesters that "the scheme has failed" and that "my company is bankrupt and you shouldn't ask the government for the money."
+Kademi was arrested later that day.

 Vefa Holding was the main pyramid firm.
 It was created in 1994 by Vehbi Alimuça and spread across the country.
 Vefa invested in various fields of the economy such as hotels, fuel, stores and factories.
 Best known is the bomb attack a few weeks before the elections of 26 May 1996 on Vefa's supermarket in downtown Tirana.
-Vefa was often seen as the firm's rentier PD.
-It went bankrupt in 1998, while its president was in prison.
+Vefa went bankrupt in 1998, while its president was in prison.

 The Gjallica firm was created by three former State Security operatives originating from Kukes.
-President of the company was Shemsie Kadria.
-Gjallica had its centre in Vlora.
+The president of the company was Shemsie Kadria.
+Gjallica had its center in Vlora.
 The firm went bankrupt on February 5, 1997, prompting violent protests in Vlora, which later turned into rebellion against the government.

-People's Democracy-Xhaferri was established in 1995 and began to extend its activities in the villages of Lushnja, Fier and Berat.
+People's Democracy-Xhaferri was established in 1995 and began to extend its activities in the villages of Lushnjë, Fier and Berat.
 Officially, it was a "foundation", but in reality, it became one of the most severe pyramidal firms in the country.
-Its leader, Rrapush Xhaferri, was arrested on January 22, 1997, which triggered violent demonstrations in Lushnje on January 24–25.
+Its leader, Rrapush Xhaferri, was arrested on January 22, 1997, which triggered violent demonstrations in Lushnjë on January 24–25.